themachinethatgoesping/themachinethatgoesping/docs/source/index.rst

 Most of the libraries will be released using the Mozilla Public License 2.0 (MPL 2.0) which implements a non-infecting copyleft on file basis.
 It should thus be compatible with proprietary applications, with GPL >2.0 but also MIT and BSD projects (if the license of the files is not changes).
 More detailed information will follow soon.

-We just started witht the development, so don't expect to many usefull features yet.
+We just started with the development, so don't expect to many useful features yet.
 If you are interested, contact peter.urban@ugent.be

 Check out the :doc:`usage` section for further information (future)